Planning your trip

 Planning your trip using GPX track

 This feature is also very convenient for your trip planning: add the points you'd like to visit to the map, calculate routes between them or just connect them with straight lines if you only need a general understanding of the trip, then export the results as a GPX track and follow it later.
-Please learn how to export your points as a GPX file here:Read about the 'Measure distance' feature
+Please learn how to export your points as a GPX file here:Read about the 'Plan a route' feature

 Making a route from Favorites

-To add your favorites as waypoints, you'll need to go to My trips - Create new trip, and then tap the Favorites manually to add them as waypoints.
+To add your favorites as waypoints, you'll need to go to My places-> Trips-> Create new trip, and then tap the Favorites manually to add them as waypoints.
 Then press Save.

 Trip planning for iOS

 OsmAnd for iOS has a trip planning option.
 It allows you to save your waypoints and view their location.
-To create a new trip, enter the My trips menu, choose Create new trip and then add waypoints by making long taps.
+To create a new trip, enter the My trips menu: My Places-> Trips, choose Create new trip and then add waypoints by making long taps.
 You can also add details to the waypoint, such as its name, color indicating this waypoint, its group (you can create a group of waypoints: work locations, favorite spots on town, etc.) and a description.
 Then hit Save.
-You'll be able to view your saved trip in Settings - My trips.
+You'll be able to view your saved trip in My Places-> Trips.